randomouscrap98/contentapi/README.md

 Assuming you have it running, there's some neat stuff you can do:

 ### Local Frontend
 Navigate to the root and go to `/api/run/index.html`.
 This is a rudimentary frontend that consumes the api.
 You can do almost anything from here, including registering an account.
-By default, running from vscode uses a "null" emailer, so any user accounts you create will need to use the "backdoor" functions to get the registration key.
-Backdoor functions are only enabled for the local service, and maybe not even that (let me know if you have trouble).
-You can find your registration key by searching through the emails at `/api/user/emaillog` (you can just visit it in your browser).
+By default, running from vscode uses "Instant" account creation, so as soon as you sign up, you are a fully registered non-super user.
+If the frontend sends any emails (such as password reset), it by default sends fake emails by writing the contents to files which you can then read.
+This is so the API doesn't immediately fail due to missing email credentials.

 The local frontend has VERY LITTLE error handling, and that's on purpose.
 I probably won't be adding it, even if issues are opened, because the point is to show you how to consume the api.
 Error handling muddies up the code examples.